wanwei1028/ErfanGSIs-Builder/README.md

 ![GSI Build](https://github.com/HitaloSama/GSI-Automation/workflows/GSI%20Build/badge.svg)

-This repository is a GSI automation script using GitHub Actions and Erfan GSIs Tool
+This repository is a GSI automation script using GitHub Actions and ErfanGSIs Tool.

+All GSIs made through these repositories will be sent to the channel [@VegaGSIs](https://t.me/VegaGSIs) on Telegram!

-This repository is a fork of [this](https://github.com/JamieHoSzeYui/GSI-Automation) repository
+This repository is a fork of [this](https://github.com/JamieHoSzeYui/GSI-Automation) repository.

 ## Thanks to